jlouis/turtle/README.md

   This correctly uses the reply-to queue and correlation ID of the AMQP message to make a reply back to the caller.
 Its intended use is in RPC messaging.
+* The `stop` return is used to crash the subscriber-worker somewhat gracefully.
+  It rejects the message as in `reject` but also stops the worker, so you can get back to a safe invariant state.
+The supplied `Reason` becomes the exit reason for the worker.

 If a message is received by the subscription process it doens't understand itself, it is forwarded to the `handle_info` function: